Matt Pinfield: 2015–present

 In 2015, Pinfield became a DJ on SiriusXM Radio's Lithium channel from 7 am to 1 pm (ET) weekdays.

-On Wednesday, April 20, 2016, Pinfield took over the morning DJ time-slot at Cumulus Media's San Francisco outpost, KFOG 104.5.
+On Wednesday, April 20, 2016, Pinfield took over the morning DJ timeslot at Cumulus Media's San Francisco outpost, KFOG 104.5.

-In 2016, Pinfield published a memoir, All These Things That I've Done: My Insane, Improbable Rock Life".
+In 2016, Pinfield published a memoir, All These Things That I've Done: My Insane, Improbable Rock Life.

 In 2018, Pinfield penned the foreword for the book 100 Things Pearl Jam Fans Should Know & Do Before They Die, by author Greg Prato.

 In September 2019, Pinfield covered the Rock in Rio festival for LiveXLive interviewing artists on the backstage.

-In January 2021, Pinfield began hosting "New & Approved," a Sunday evening program featuring new rock music, on 95.5 FM KLOS in Los Angeles.
+In January 2021, Pinfield began hosting New & Approved, a Sunday evening program featuring new rock music, on 95.5 FM KLOS in Los Angeles.

 Matt Pinfield was honored at the Global Rock Summit 2022 event with the first International Rock Icon of the Year Award for his contributions to music, radio, and media.

 Pinfield was the interviewer for Season 1 of the reality competition show No Cover that aired in April 2022.

+On March 28, 2024, Pinfield was introduced on-air as the new afternoon drivetime host for KCSN, a AAA-format public radio station based in Los Angeles.

+Pinfield was interviewed at length for the 2025 book Alternative for the Masses: The '90s Alt-Rock Revolution - An Oral History by writer Greg Prato.
+The same year, Pinfield contributed the foreword to another one of Prato's books, Talk to Me: Conversations With Ace Frehley.

 Personal life

-He lives in Los Angeles, California, and previously resided in Harrison, New Jersey and East Brunswick Township.Cotter, Kelly Jane.
-"PLAYING HIS PICKS", Asbury Park Press, August 10, 2008.
-Accessed February 13, 2011.
-"On weekdays Pinfield gets up at the unrockin hour of 4 a.m. at his home in Harrison and is in the RXP studio by 520 a.m."
+He lives in Los Angeles, California, and previously resided in Harrison, New Jersey and East Brunswick Township.

 On December 3, 2018, Pinfield nearly died while crossing the street near his Hollywood home.
 He was struck by a car that was going 40 mph; Pinfield broke his leg in two places and split his head open all the way to the skull after hitting the windshield headfirst and striking his head a second time on the pavement.

+Pinfield suffered a stroke on January 6, 2025.
+It was later reported on January 30 that he was left "incapable of moving or making cognitive decisions", and his daughters applied for a temporary conservatorship in light of his condition.
+However, after a long recovery, Pinfield returned to hosting Flashback in mid-June, 2025.